HELVE/GO_ROGUE_MANUAL/README.md

 ```
 "Chaos is a state where all elements
-your require exist but aren't formed"
+you require exist but aren't formed"
 ```

 EDIT: First Principle Reasoning vs Analogy Reasoning (Go Rogue)